Mailing Address / Physical Address:

 Organist, Connie Gillespie

 Connie grew up in Woodruff, SC and continued her musical studies as a Piano Performance major at Converse College, including four years of organ study.
-She has been married to David for 48 years and they have two adult children, Dave and Donna Ann, and three wonderful grandchildren who all live in Spartanburg.
+She has been married to David for 51 years and they have two adult children, Dave and Donna Ann, and three wonderful grandchildren who all live in Spartanburg.
 Connie describes her clan as a 'stay at home family.'
 She loves all activities involving her grandchildren and spends a lot of time cooking with her younger granddaughter.
-She is known for her 'world famous brownies' and gorgeous cakes.
-Connie teaches piano and especially loves teaching children--the younger the better she says.
+Connie teaches piano and loves teaching all ages.
 She hopes to always 'make music fun.'

 Kindergarten Director, Wendy Gibson